Tux/Release-Checklist/Checklist.md

 # Changelog

-Make sure your ChechLog or Changes file is up-todate.
+Make sure your [ChangeLog](./ChangeLog) or Changes file is up-todate.
 Your release procedure might check the most recent mentioned date in that

 [Date::Calc](https://metacpan.org/pod/Date::Calc)